paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-003-powers.md

 This section was part of title IV of the Revised Statutes.
 The Act of July 26, 1947, ch.
 343, § 201(d), as added Aug.
 10, 1949, ch.
 412, § 4, 63 Stat.
 579 (former [5 U.S.C.
 171–1](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section171–1&num=0&edition=prelim)), which provides “Except to the extent inconsistent with the provisions of this Act [National Security Act of 1947], the provisions of title IV of the Revised Statutes as now or hereafter amended shall be applicable to the Department of Defense” is omitted from this title but is not repealed.

 Standard changes are made to conform with the definitions applicable and the style of this title as outlined in the preface to the report.

+#### Working Dog Health and Welfare
+Pub.
+L. 118–195, Dec.
+23, 2024, 138 Stat.
+2669, provided that: “SECTION 1.
+SHORT TITLE.“This Act may be cited as the ‘Working Dog Health and Welfare Act of 2023’.
+“SEC.
+2. IMPLEMENTATION OF WORKING DOG RECOMMENDATIONS.“(a) Definitions.—In this section:“(1) Agency.—The term ‘agency’ has the meaning given the term in [section 551 of title 5](./chapter-005-administrative-procedure.md#section-551), United States Code. “(2) Working dog.—The term ‘working dog’ means a dog that has received specialized training in order to perform a particular productive function. “(3) Working dog program.—The term ‘working dog program’ means a program, the operations of which include the employment of working dogs. “(4) Working dog recommendations.—The term ‘working dog recommendations’ means the recommendations included in the report of the Government Accountability Office entitled ‘Working Dogs: Federal Agencies Need to Better Address Health and Welfare’, as published in October 2022. “(b) Implementation.—“(1) In general.—Not later than 180 days after the date of enactment of this Act [Dec.
+23, 2024], the head of each agency that manages a working dog program shall implement the working dog recommendations. “(2) Contractors.—Not later than 180 days after the date of enactment of this Act, a contractor that manages a working dog program on behalf of an agency shall implement the working dog recommendations. “(3) Report.—Not later than 60 days after the date on which the head of an agency or a contractor that manages a working dog program on behalf of an agency implements the working dog recommendations under this subsection, the head of the agency shall submit to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Oversight and Accountability of the House of Representatives a report on the explicit steps the agency or contractor has taken to complete the implementation. “(c) Foreign Partners.—Not later than 180 days after the date of enactment of this Act [Dec.
+23, 2024], the Secretary of State shall take appropriate steps to ensure that donations of working dogs provided to foreign partners by the Department of State are executed and monitored according to the working dog recommendations. “(d) New Working Dog Programs.—With respect to an agency that establishes a working dog program, or enters into a contract for the establishment of a working dog program, after the date of enactment of this Act, the head of the agency shall ensure that the working dog program implements the working dog recommendations. “(e) No Additional Funds.—No additional funds are authorized to be appropriated for the purpose of carrying out this Act.”

 #### Federal Cybersecurity Workforce Assessment
 Pub.
 L. 114–113, div.
 N, title III, Dec.
 18, 2015, 129 Stat.
 2975, as amended by Pub.
 L. 116–283, div.
 H, title XCIV, § 9401(g)(4)(A), Jan.
 1, 2021, 134 Stat.
 4809, provided that: “SEC.
 301. SHORT TITLE.“This title may be cited as the ‘Federal Cybersecurity Workforce Assessment Act of 2015’.
 “SEC.
 302. DEFINITIONS.“In this title:“(1) Appropriate congressional committees.—The term ‘appropriate congressional committees’ means—“(A) the Committee on Armed Services of the Senate; “(B) the Committee on Homeland Security and Governmental Affairs of the Senate; “(C) the Select Committee on Intelligence of the Senate; “(D) the Committee on Commerce, Science, and Transportation of the Senate; “(E) the Committee on Armed Services of the House of Representatives; “(F) the Committee on Homeland Security of the House of Representatives; “(G) the Committee on Oversight and Government Reform [now Committee on Oversight and Accountability] of the House of Representatives; and “(H) the Permanent Select Committee on Intelligence of the House of Representatives. “(2) Director.—The term ‘Director’ means the Director of the Office of Personnel Management. “(3) National initiative for cybersecurity education.—The term ‘National Initiative for Cybersecurity Education’ means the initiative under the national cybersecurity awareness and education program, as authorized under section 303 of the Cybersecurity Enhancement Act of 2014 (Public Law 113–274) [[15 U.S.C.
 7443](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section7443&num=0&edition=prelim)]. “(4) Work roles.—The term ‘work roles’ means a specialized set of tasks and functions requiring specific knowledge, skills, and abilities.
 “SEC.
 303. NATIONAL CYBERSECURITY WORKFORCE MEASUREMENT INITIATIVE.“(a) In General.—The head of each Federal agency shall—“(1) identify all positions within the agency that require the performance of cybersecurity or other cyber-related functions; and “(2) assign the corresponding employment code under the National Initiative for Cybersecurity Education in accordance with subsection (b). “(b) Employment Codes.—“(1) Procedures.—“(A) Coding structure.—Not later than 180 days after the date of the enactment of this Act [Dec.
 18, 2015], the Director, in coordination with the National Institute of Standards and Technology, shall develop a coding structure under the National Initiative for Cybersecurity Education. “(B) Identification of civilian cyber personnel.—Not later than 9 months after the date of enactment of this Act, the Director, in coordination with the Secretary of Homeland Security, the Director of the National Institute of Standards and Technology, and the Director of National Intelligence, shall establish procedures to implement the National Initiative for Cybersecurity Education coding structure to identify all Federal civilian positions that require the performance of information technology, cybersecurity, or other cyber-related functions. “(C) Identification of noncivilian cyber personnel.—Not later than 18 months after the date of enactment of this Act, the Secretary of Defense shall establish procedures to implement the National Initiative for Cybersecurity Education’s coding structure to identify all Federal noncivilian positions that require the performance of information technology, cybersecurity, or other cyber-related functions. “(D) Baseline assessment of existing cybersecurity workforce.—Not later than 3 months after the date on which the procedures are developed under subparagraphs (B) and (C), respectively, the head of each Federal agency shall submit to the appropriate congressional committees of jurisdiction a report that identifies—“(i) the percentage of personnel with information technology, cybersecurity, or other cyber-related job functions who currently hold the appropriate industry-recognized certifications as identified under the National Initiative for Cybersecurity Education; “(ii) the level of preparedness of other civilian and noncivilian cyber personnel without existing credentials to take certification exams; and “(iii) a strategy for mitigating any gaps identified in clause (i) or (ii) with the appropriate training and certification for existing personnel. “(E) Procedures for assigning codes.—Not later than 3 months after the date on which the procedures are developed under subparagraphs (B) and (C), respectively, the head of each Federal agency shall establish procedures—“(i) to identify all encumbered and vacant positions with information technology, cybersecurity, or other cyber-related functions (as defined in the National Initiative for Cybersecurity Education’s coding structure); and “(ii) to assign the appropriate employment code to each such position, using agreed standards and definitions. “(2) Code assignments.—Not later than 1 year after the date after the procedures are established under paragraph (1)(E), the head of each Federal agency shall complete assignment of the appropriate employment code to each position within the agency with information technology, cybersecurity, or other cyber-related functions. “(c) Progress Report.—Not later than 180 days after the date of enactment of this Act, the Director shall submit a progress report on the implementation of this section to the appropriate congressional committees.
 “SEC.
 304. IDENTIFICATION OF CYBER-RELATED WORK ROLES OF CRITICAL NEED.“(a) In General.—Beginning not later than 1 year after the date on which the employment codes are assigned to employees pursuant to section 303(b)(2), and annually thereafter through 2022, the head of each Federal agency, in consultation with the Director, the Director of the National Institute of Standards and Technology, and the Secretary of Homeland Security, shall—“(1) identify information technology, cybersecurity, or other cyber-related work roles of critical need in the agency’s workforce; and “(2) submit a report to the Director that—“(A) describes the information technology, cybersecurity, or other cyber-related roles identified under paragraph (1); and “(B) substantiates the critical need designations. “(b) Guidance.—The Director shall provide Federal agencies with timely guidance for identifying information technology, cybersecurity, or other cyber-related roles of critical need, including—“(1) current information technology, cybersecurity, and other cyber-related roles with acute skill shortages; and “(2) information technology, cybersecurity, or other cyber-related roles with emerging skill shortages. “(c) Cybersecurity Needs Report.—Not later than 2 years after the date of the enactment of this Act [Dec.
 18, 2015], the Director, in consultation with the Secretary of Homeland Security, shall—“(1) identify critical needs for information technology, cybersecurity, or other cyber-related workforce across all Federal agencies; and “(2) submit a progress report on the implementation of this section to the appropriate congressional committees.
 “SEC.
 305. GOVERNMENT ACCOUNTABILITY OFFICE STATUS REPORTS.“The Comptroller General of the United States shall—“(1) analyze and monitor the implementation of sections 303 and 304; and “(2) not later than 3 years after the date of the enactment of this Act [Dec.
 18, 2015], submit a report to the appropriate congressional committees that describes the status of such implementation.”